tarasiscom/Lv-273/src/EPA.Common/dto/README.md

+# Dto

-# This directory holds classes to interact with a remote service through the exchange of XML documents.
+This directory holds classes to interact with a remote service through the exchange of XML documents.